Graduate Teaching Assistantships

 The Department of Information and Operations Management (INFO) offers a limited number of graduate assistantships each semester.
 The criteria for selection are based on the department’s need and the student’s qualifications.
 To hold an assistantship, graduate students must be in good academic standing and maintain full-time student status (9 semester credit hours during the fall or spring semester, 6 semester credit hours in the summer term).

 The department automatically considers all prospective students who receive an admission offer to the MS-MIS program for these positions.
 For prospective students, an applicant’s admissions application also serves as the application for graduate assistantships.
 Graduate assistant selections are made on a competitive basis and are announced via e-mail in early-to-mid March for incoming students.
 For continuing MS-MIS students, the Student Services Office solicits applications for graduate assistant positions as they become available each semester.
+Official test scores (GRE, GMAT, TOEFL) are required to be on file in order for a student to be considered for an assistantship.

 Graduate assistantships in the department currently include a monthly salary of $725 and require 20 hours of work per week.
 Non-resident students who serve as graduate assistants will receive a non-resident tuition waiver and will be assessed the resident tuition rate, which is significantly lower.